Kansas

 Two big issues define economic development subsidy practices in Kansas: its job piracy battles with neighboring Missouri and its aggressive use of subsidies.

 In 2019, the state passed a law that enhanced subsidy transparency and tasked the Commerce Department with creating an online database.
-The database now includes recipient level information for major subsidy programs.
+The database now includes recipient-level information for major subsidy programs.
 While a great first step, it only includes deals done in fiscal year 2020 and later, it excludes tax credits and exemptions, and it misses critical outcome data for many included deals.

-The state Legislative Division of Post Audit evaluates subsidy programs on ad hoc basis.
+The state Legislative Division of Post Audit evaluates subsidy programs on an ad hoc basis.
 For example, a 2021 audit of STAR Bonds showed that the program didn’t generate enough new sales tax revenues to justify its costs.